toyoshim/iona-us/docs/README_en.md

 This issue was solved in Ver 1.20 and later PCBs.

 Ver 1.20 and later PCBs activate namco compatible signal mode by default.
 But there are a few reports that this mode causes a connectivity issue with a certain lot of naomi.
-If you have a connectivity issue with naomi or SEGA boards, you can inactivate this signal level adjustment in the option config mode.
+__If you have a connectivity issue with naomi or SEGA boards, you can inactivate this signal level adjustment in the option config mode.__
+__We also know that exA-Arcadia shows I/O Errors on launching a newer title that supports JVS Dash even if the system menu works with the setting activated.__ Inactivating the adjustment option solves the issue.
+You can flip the adjustment setting by booting IONA with TEST button pressed, and the change is stored into the persistent storage.
+You can revert it again by doing the same operation on booting.

 From firmware 1.30, P1's X/Y axies are assigned to analog 0,1, and P2's X/Y axies are done to analog 2,3.
 Guncon mode is also added at 1.31.